Dundalk: Industry

-Linen was the first industry established in Dundalk in the mid 18th century, but the cambric and damask businesses had failed by the end of the century, with the factories becoming derelict.
-It would be the next century before new industries established themselves: mills, tanneries, a foundry, a distillery, and breweries.
+Linen was the first industry established in Dundalk in the mid-18th century but it failed by the end of the century, with the factories becoming derelict.
+It would be the next century before new industries established themselves: mills, tanneries, a foundry, a distillery, and several breweries.
 During James Hamilton's improvements to the town during the 18th century, the Port of Dundalk was established and became the eighth largest in Ireland in terms of exports.

-The latter half of the nineteenth century saw the population of Dundalk increase by 30% (despite the population of Ireland as a whole dropping in the same period) as the town's industries thrived prior to the partition of Ireland.
+The second half of the 19th century saw the population of Dundalk increase by 30% (despite the population of Ireland as a whole declining in the same period) as the town's industries thrived.
 The Malcolm Brown & Co.
 Dundalk Distillery was established c.1780 at Roden Place and operated successfully throughout the 19th century.
 Brewing was also a key industry in the town, with eight breweries in operation by the end of the 1830s.
 The famine of the 1840s left just two breweries in operation, which merged to become the Macardle Moore & Co. brewery at Cambricville.
 The Great Northern Brewery opened later, in 1896.
-The Dundalk Iron Works was established in 1821 and by the end of the century had expanded to become a leading employer in the town under the ownership of A.E.
-Manisty.
+The Dundalk Iron Works was established in 1821 and by the end of the century had expanded to become a leading employer in the town.
 The P.J.
-Carroll tobacco factory, started on a small scale in the 1820s, grew throughout the 19th and early 20th centuries.
+Carroll tobacco factory was started on a small scale in the 1820s and grew throughout the 19th and early 20th centuries.
 The Great Northern Railway (Ireland) works established in 1881 became the "backbone of the town".